-During the year ended December 31, 2016, Regulus has invoked the Force Majeure clause with respect to Regulus' obligation to complete exploration expenditures totalling US\$500,000 in Year 1 (the "Firm Commitment") as a result of unavoidable drilling permitting delays on the property.
-The Firm Commitment will be due 120 days after the Company receives the final permit allowing the parties to commence drilling.
+During the year ended December 31, 2016, Regulus invoked the Force Majeure clause with respect to Regulus' obligation to complete exploration expenditures totalling US\$500,000 in Year 1 (the "Firm Commitment") as a result of unavoidable drilling permitting delays on the property.
+The drilling permit process was completed August 1, 2017 and the Firm Commitment will be due 120 days after that date.
 Each subsequent annual exploration expenditure due date will be moved accordingly.